Local Columnist, Store Owner and Celtic Enthusiast

 Jack Fights Prostate Cancer With Robotic Surgery

 When it comes to staying healthy, timely and quality treatment is essential.
-For Jack B., a Villa Park resident, frequent and thorough evaluation by Dr. Derek Kelly, a family medicine physician and a part of the medical staff at Swedish Covenant Hospital, has benefited him time and time again.
+For Jack B., a Villa Park resident, frequent and thorough evaluation by Dr. Derek Kelly, a family medicine physician and a part of the medical staff at Swedish Hospital, has benefited him time and time again.
 Most recently, Dr. Kelly’s attention to detail saved Jack’s life by catching signs of prostate cancer during a routine examination.

-Swedish Covenant Hospital is located in one of the most ethnically diverse neighborhoods in the country and the hospital’s medical staff is composed of expert practitioners from all over the world.
+Swedish Hospital is located in one of the most ethnically diverse neighborhoods in the country and the hospital’s medical staff is composed of expert practitioners from all over the world.
 Culture is important to Jack, who contributes a column titled “Piping It In” to the Irish American News and owns Rampant Lion Celtic Traders, a store dedicated to Celtic music.
-He found a friend as well as a physician in Dr. Kelly, who went to medical school and completed two residencies in Dublin, Ireland before returning to Chicago to practice medicine at Swedish Covenant Hospital.
+He found a friend as well as a physician in Dr. Kelly, who went to medical school and completed two residencies in Dublin, Ireland before returning to Chicago to practice medicine at Swedish Hospital.